top of page

 The Board of the Metro District is its governing body.
 Southshore’s Board has 5 members who are elected to staggered four-year terms of office.

-The Southshore Metropolitan District No. 2 (which is to be renamed “Southshore Metropolitan District”) is the taxing district which borrowed funds used for construction.
+The Southshore Metropolitan District (formerly known as “Southshore Metropolitan District No. 2 ”) was the taxing district which borrowed funds used for construction.
 The taxing district collects ad valorem property taxes to repay the debt and interest.
 Southshore residents have served on the Board of this district since 2016 and have had a majority of seats on the taxing district Board since May 2020.

 How is the Board elected?